Units: 1.0 CU

-A written note from the academic dean or medical doctor will be
+A written note from the academic dean will be required to gain

-immediately and not later than the next class meeting after they are returned or posted
+and not later than the next class meeting after they are returned or posted

 on blackboard.
-To submit a request for a review of a credit assignment on a lab
+To submit a request for a review of a credit assignment on

-assignment send an email to the instructor stating the nature of the problem and
+a lab assignment send an email to the instructor stating the nature of the

 Each student is expected to do his/her own work -- including developing the